Introduction

 Timing

-You should start your project promptly at the beginning of term.
-Students may be able to start their project during the Long Vacation Term, or a week or so before Michaelmas Term begins but this will need to be negotiated with your supervisor.
+You should start your project in the first two weeks of Michaelmas term.
 Careful planning is needed to dovetail the project with the lectures and other teaching elements.
-In order to encourage students to finish bench-work in good time, the project report must be submitted by the end of the Lent Term.
-The majority of bench work should be conducted during Michaelmas term and wherever possible should be completed by midway through Lent term.
+In order to encourage students to finish bench-work in good time, the project report must be submitted by the first Friday of Easter Full Term.
+The majority of bench work should be conducted during Michaelmas term and the first half of Lent term.
+We recommend that you do not continue experimental work until the end of Lent Term and aim to complete the write up by the time you leave for the Easter vacation.
 The project amounts to approximately 24 days bench research split over Michaelmas and Lent terms.
 It is up to the supervisor and student to organise when they are present in the laboratory, as this will vary from project to project.
 Some students may wish to put more effort into their project than others and may spend longer than the advised time period.
 We do not discourage this, but as the project is worth 20% of the final mark students will need to balance their efforts with this in mind.

 Techniques